 If your employer discriminates or retaliates against you in any manner whatsoever, for example, he discharges you because you file a wage claim or threaten to file a wage claim with the Labor Commissioner, you can file a discrimination/retaliation complaint with the Labor Commissioner’s Office.
 In the alternative, you can file a lawsuit in court against your employer.

-For a free consultation and to learn more, contact us to speak to a lawyer.
+For a free consultation and to learn more, contact us.